No matter whether you are fighting for more money in your local budget or placing a measure on the ballot, there are basically four steps involved:

 - Admission – Parks, Sporting events, Concerts, etc.

 WHAT’S LEGAL?
-Local Government Funding Options for California’s Children, Youth and Family Services – a white paper prepared by Orrick, Herrington & Sutcliffe LLP.
+Local Government Funding Options for California’s Children – a memo prepared by OlsonRemcho.
 This is the best overview of the legal options for creating new revenue streams for children and youth services in California.
-It is a little outdated in that it does not include marijuana taxes, but it is a solid resource for basic information.
+It was published in November, 2021, and includes all the latest information.

 Examples of dedicated revenue streams – one-page chart on revenue options, created by Funding the Next Generation